 It may be your motivation for starting in business wasn’t a financial one.
 Perhaps you started out by wanting to help people or to get an idea out there, or just for the sheer love of what you found yourself doing a lot of anyway.

-Whatever the initial push was, it goes without saying that if the business isn’t making money, then the business can’t exist.
+Whatever the initial push was, and whatever sector you are in, it goes without saying that if the business isn’t making money, then the business can’t exist.

 So what to consider?
 The main areas would be…